itu-rad/data-selection-framework/README.md

 ### Infering Models

-Begin by createing a custom generation config, either by running the following commands or creating your own:
+Begin by creating a custom generation config, either by running the following commands or creating your own:

 ``` bash